awsdocs/amazon-ec2-user-guide/doc_source/ec2-capacity-reservations.md

 + Capacity Reservations are not transferable from one AWS account to another\.
 However, you can share Capacity Reservations with other AWS accounts\.
 For more information, see [Work with shared Capacity Reservations](capacity-reservation-sharing.md)\.
 + Zonal Reserved Instance billing discounts do not apply to Capacity Reservations\.
 + Capacity Reservations can be created in cluster placement groups\.
 Spread and partition placement groups are not supported\.
 + Capacity Reservations can't be used with Dedicated Hosts\.
+Capacity Reservations can be used with Dedicated Instances\.
 + Capacity Reservations do not ensure that a hibernated instance can resume after you try to start it\.